Kalaupapa, Hawaii: Leprosy settlement

 The village is the site of a former settlement for people with leprosy.
 At its peak, about 1,200 men, women, and children were exiled to Kalaupapa Peninsula.
 The isolation law was enacted by King Kamehameha V and remained in effect until its repeal in 1969.
-Today, about five people who formerly had leprosy continue to live there.
+Today, about four people who formerly had leprosy continue to live there.
 The colony is now included within Kalaupapa National Historical Park.

 The original leper colony was first established in Kalawao in the east, opposite to the village corner of the peninsula.
 It was there where Father Damien settled in 1873.
 Later it was moved to the location of the current village, which was originally a Native Hawaiian fishing village.
 The settlement was also attended by Mother Marianne Cope and physician Arthur Albert St. Mouritz, among others.
 In 1893–1894, the Board of Health tried to remove the last fishing village inhabitants in order to expand the colony to encompass the entire Kalaupapa peninsula, including Kalawao.

 Shortly before the end of mandatory isolation in 1969, the state legislature considered closing the facility entirely.
 Intervention by interested persons, such as entertainer Don Ho and TV newsman Don Picken, resulted in allowing the residents who chose to do so to remain there for life.
 The opponents to closure pointed out that, although there were no active cases of leprosy in the colony, many of the residents were physically scarred by the disease to an extent that would make their integration into mainstream society difficult if not impossible.

-In total over the decades, more than 8,500 men, women and children living throughout the Hawaiian islands and diagnosed with leprosy were exiled to the colony by the Hawaiian government and legally declared dead.
+In total over the decades, more than 8,500 people living throughout the Hawaiian islands and diagnosed with leprosy were exiled to the colony by the Hawaiian government and legally declared dead.